MirHassanRiaz/K8s/README.md

 # Commands

-# Command to list down all the PODS in Kubernettes
+# Command to list down all the PODS in Kubernettes System
 $:kubectl get pods --namespace kube-system

+# Command to list down all namespaces and PODS
-$:kubectl get pods --all-namespaces
+kubectl get pods --all-namespaces

 # Command to create namespace
 $:kubectl create namespace my-namespace